-The average tax refund in 2018 was $3,169, according to the IRS.
+The average tax refund was $2,729 for tax-year 2018, according to the IRS.
 If you're expecting some money back from the government this year, there are many ways to use it.

 Here's how your tax refund can help you prepare for retirement: